About Our Farm

 Cavalleria has a perimeter riding trail that runs 3/4 of a mile along the entire 17 acre perimeter of the property with access to approximately 100 surrounding acres of neighboring fields and woodlands of which we enjoy.

-My daughter and I live on the farm and love bon fires, pond-side and poolside meals, swimming in the summer, riding, walking, hiking, fishing, and other activities all right here at home.
+We love bon fires, pond-side and poolside meals, swimming in the summer, riding, walking, hiking, fishing, and other activities all right here at home.

 Cavalleria is a true labor of love.
-From working on constructing the design of a full remodel of the barn and its living quarters, to clearing acre upon acre to construct new pasture, to building a new arena from the ground up, and our future pool house/guest house, we are completely invested in cultivating our property towards enhancing its beauty and for our animals, guests of Cavalleria, and for us to enjoy.
+From working on constructing the design of a full remodel of the barn and its living quarters, to clearing acre upon acre to construct new pasture, to building a new arena from the ground up, and our future pool house/guest house, we are completely invested in cultivating the property towards enhancing its beauty and for our animals, guests of Cavalleria, and for us to enjoy.